 1 egg

 Now your cooking!
 Why is there no baking soda or baking powder?
-Because its in the Bisquick already!
+Because it’s in the Bisquick already!

 We have to learn to walk before we can run…..right now at least where moving….crawling but on our way.
 Pancakes, file it under your first real recipe.